-There are two types of DOS commands: internal and external.
-Internal commands are a set of commands that exist within DOS.
+There are two types of MS-DOS commands: internal and external.
+Internal commands are a set of commands that exist within MS-DOS.
 External commands are stored on disk as separate files.
 External commands have either a .COM or .EXE file extension.
 External commands are also known as utility programs.

-The command processor program interprets and processes all the DOS commands, both internal and external.
-The command processor is in the system files ICOMMAND.COM and VCOMMAND.COM on the DOS system diskette.
-When you load DOS, ICOMMAND.COM, VCOMMAND.COM, or any command processor file named in ICONFIG.SYS/VCONFIG.SYS is automatically loaded into memory.
+The command processor program interprets and processes all the MS-DOS commands, both internal and external.
+The command processor is in the system files ICOMMAND.COM and VCOMMAND.COM contained on the MS-DOS system diskette.
+When you load MS-DOS, ICOMMAND.COM, VCOMMAND.COM, or any command processor file named in ICONFIG.SYS/VCONFIG.SYS is automatically loaded into memory.

-The internal commands are part of the ICOMMAND.COM/VCOMMAND.COM files.
+The internal commands are part of the ICOMMAND.COM/ VCOMMAND.COM files.
 External commands, on the other hand, must be individually loaded into memory by ICOMMAND.COM or VCOMMAND.COM each time you use that command.
 The internal commands remain in memory as long as ICOMMAND.COM or VCOMMAND.COM is in memory.

-The DOS command interface is illustrated in Figure 6-1.
+The MS-DOS command interface is illustrated in Figure 6-1.